vijayraavi/architecture-center/docs/topics/high-performance-computing/index.md

 ## Customer stories

-There are a number of customers who've seen great success by using Azure for their HPC workloads.
+There are a number of customers who have seen great success by using Azure for their HPC workloads.
 You can find a few of these customer case studies below:

 - [ANEO](https://customers.microsoft.com/story/it-provider-finds-highly-scalable-cloud-based-hpc-redu)
 - [AXA Global P&C](https://customers.microsoft.com/story/axa-global-p-and-c)